AzodFR/RatiOS/ft_linux/README.md

 `passwd lfs`

-You can just set it blank by entering Enter 2 times, but you need to do it
+You can just set it blank by pressing Enter 2 times, but you need to do it

 Now connect to this user with